rolandshoemaker/CommonMark-py/README.md

 CommonMark-py
 =============

+**NOTE:** This repo is no longer maintained and most likely contains numerous bugs, for the up to date and safe version you want [`rtfd/CommonMark-py`](https://github.com/rtfd/CommonMark-py).

 Pure Python port of [jgm](https://github.com/jgm)'s [stmd.js](https://github.com/jgm/stmd/blob/master/js/stmd.js), a Markdown parser and renderer for the [CommonMark](http://commonmark.org) specification, using only native modules.
 Once both this project and the CommonMark specification are stable we will release the first `1.0` version and attempt to keep up to date with changes in `stmd.js`.

 We are currently at the same development stage (actually a bit ahead because we have implemented HTML entity conversion and href URL escaping) as `stmd.js`.
 Since Python versions pre-3.4 use outdated (i.e. not HTML5 spec) entity conversion, I've converted the 3.4 implementation into a single file, `entitytrans.py` which so far seems to work (all tests pass on 2.7, 3.3, 3.4, PyPy, and PyPy3).